 Relaxation and Anxiety Reduction Can Stop Performance Anxiety

-While performance anxiety is a separate condition from other anxiety disorders, it is been established that those with anxiety in their daily life are more prone to performance anxiety.
+While performance anxiety is a separate condition from other anxiety disorders, it has been established that those with traditional anxiety are more prone to performance anxiety.
 If you really want to stop performance anxiety forever, take my anxiety test now.

 Anxiety and "Performance Anxiety"

 Performance anxiety can be a serious problem.
 It can create other types of anxiety, including social anxiety, and in some cases, it can be a symptom of other anxiety disorders that bleed into your confidence in social situations.
 To learn more about your anxiety, take my anxiety test now.